Calabar: Political authority

-The Efik Kingdom patriarch is known as the Obong of Calabar.
+The Efik kingdom patriarch is known as the Obong of Efik, and the ruler resides in Calabar.
 Other related nations, include the Qua Kingdom of Ejagham (Ekoi)/Bantu origin, and the Efut Kingdom.
 The Qua Kingdom has the Ndidem of the Qua nation as the Grand Patriarch, and the Efut have the Muri munene as the Grand Patriarch.

 Traditional authority of Calabar

 Before the colonial period, Calabar, originally known as Akwa Akpa, was a kingdom with the City of Calabar as the site of government.
 Calabar has three different monarchs, the Obong of Calabar as the ruler of the Efiks and the Ekpe secret society as the stool on which the Obong of Calabar sat.
 The Ndidem of Calabar is the ruler of the Quas and the paramount ruler of Calabar Municipality.
 The muri munene of the Efuts who is the ruler of the Efuts and paramount ruler of Calabar South.

 Calabar people

-Calabar people are mainly the Indigenous people of the Old Calabar Province – which are Calabar South, Calabar Municipality, Akpabuyo, Bakassi, Biase, Odukpani and Akamkpa.
-However in Nigeria, the term "Calabar people" has also been colloquially used to refer to all the people from Cross River State and Akwa Ibom States.
+Calabar people are mainly the Indigenous people of the Old Calabar Province – which are Calabar South, Calabar Municipal, Akpabuyo, Bakassi, Biase, Odukpani and Akamkpa.
+However in Nigeria, the term "Calabar people" has also been colloquially used to refer to all the people from Cross River State.